Skip to content

 One-Person Company

-A field guide to building and running a one-or-few-person AI company in Germany: the agentic-AI tooling landscape sorted from what’s real to what’s hype, and the unglamorous German/EU legal-and-tax reality that decides whether the business survives contact with a Finanzamt.
-Editorial, magazine-grade design for a subject usually buried in forum threads.
+A field guide to running a one-or-few-person AI company in Germany: the agent tooling sorted from real to hype, plus the legal-and-tax reality that decides whether the business survives contact with a Finanzamt.

 AI Entrepreneurship Germany